 Who can apply?

-I encourage all college students interested in government and public service to apply.
+I encourage all college students and recent college graduates interested in government and public service to apply.

 What kind of internships are available?

-Part-time and full-time internships are available throughout the year.
-Internships during the school year will last a full semester.
+Part-time and full-time congressional internships are available throughout the year, as well as a Spring 2018 legislative internship Internships during the school year will last a full semester.
 Summer internships are also available.
 Our staff is more than willing to work with applicants requesting credit for their internship through their school or university.

 Where are internships offered?

-Internships are available in the Washington D.C. office and in the district office.
+Internships are available in the Washington D.C. office and in the district office in Florida.

 What activities does an intern perform?